royalapplications/docs/src/r2021/royalserver/management/service-configuration.md

 **IP Address**

 Specify the IP Address Royal Server is using for accepting requests.
+By default, the unspecified address (0.0.0.0) is assigned .i.e it listens on all available IP4 addresses.

 **Port**